steerio/pundit/README.md

 ### Notes on composing where queries

-When adding to a query, a `:where` clause with an exact match will always overwrite comparisons, because it makes them obsolete.
+When adding to a query, a `:where` clause with an exact match will always overwrite comparisons because it makes them obsolete.
 Otherwise they will be composed as *AND*.

 ```clojure